About Motive Logistics

 Today, the focus is on operating within organizations, getting up to speed quickly, and shaping logistics systems using:

-Lean Six Sigma and continuous improvement principles
+Lean Six Sigma and Kaizen principles

 Strong analytical discipline tied directly to decision-making